yetanalytics/flint/doc/expr.md

 ## Variable Binding

 Variables can be bound to the result of expressions in `:bind`, `:select`, and `:group-by` clauses.
-In Flint, they are written in as the vector `[expr var]`, which then is translated into `expr AS var` in SPARQL.
-The example:
+In Flint, they are written in as the vector `[expr var]`, such as in this example:
 ```clojure
 [(+ 2 2) ?four]
 ```
-becomes:
+which then becomes:
 ```sparql
 (2 + 2) AS ?four
 ```

+**NOTE:** In a `:select` or `:bind` clause, the variable being bound to cannot already be in-scope.
+In a `:select` clause, the var cannot be already defined in the `:where` clause, nor be previously projected in that same clause.
+In the `:bind` case, it cannot be already defined in previously-listed graph patterns.